vmware-tanzu-labs/educates-training-platform/docs/custom-resources/workshop-definition.md

 When a package is installed it is placed under a sub directory of ``/opt/packages`` with name corresponding to the ``name`` field in the ``packages`` configuration.
 Any setup scripts contained in the ``setup.d`` directory of the installed package will be run when the workshop session starts, with the shell environment being configured using any scripts in the ``profile.d`` of the installed package.

 In this example ``vendir`` was being used to download an OCI image artefact, but other mechanisms ``vendir`` provides can also be used when downloading remote files.
 This includes from Git repositories and HTTP web servers.
 Any configuration for ``vendir`` should be included under ``spec.packages.files``.
 The format of configuration supplied needs to match the [configuration](https://carvel.dev/vendir/docs/v0.25.0/vendir-spec/) that can be supplied under ``directories.contents`` of the ``Config`` resource used by ``vendir``.

+Note that although ``vendir`` will automatically unpack any archive file by default, it is currently limited in that it will not restore execute permissions on files extracted from a tar/zip archive.
+Educates will restore execute permissions on ``setup.d`` scripts, but if you have other files which have execute permissions, you will need to supply a ``setup.d`` to restore those execute permissions.

 If credentials are required to access any remote server, these can be supplied via a Kubernetes secret in your cluster.
 The ``environment.secrets`` property list should designate the source for the secret, with the secret then being copied into the workshop namespace and automatically injected into the container and passed to ``vendir`` when it is run.